-The Computer Laboratory is helpful in teaching of English language, computer science, pharmacy practice, pharmaceutical care and clinical pharmacy courses.
-The Computer Laboratory, well equipped with thirty three computers, have Internet connections along with thirty three auditory systems.
-Besides this Computer Laboratory, the College enjoys full technical guidance, support and know- how from the Information Technology (IT) department, which is its sister organization and is adjacent to DPC campus.
+The Computer Laboratory is helpful in teaching of English language, computer science, pharmacy practice, pharmaceutical care, therapeutics and clinical pharmacy courses.
+The Computer Laboratory, well equipped with computers, have Internet connections along with auditory systems.
+Besides this Computer Laboratory, the College enjoys full technical guidance, support and know- how from the Information Technology (IT) department, which is its sister organization and is adjacent to DPCG campus.